 Degrees and Certifications:

-Thanks for taking a few moments to learn more about me.
-I am happy to say that this is my 26th year of teaching.
-I began my time at Martin Luther King Elementary in 1995, after a year of substitute teaching in the Ann Arbor P.S. and another year teaching kindergarten at Bryant Elementary, also in the Ann Arbor P.S.
+I am happy to say that this is my 29th year of teaching.
+I began my time at Martin Luther King Elementary in 1995, after a year as a substitute teacher in the Ann Arbor Public Schools, and another year as a kindergarten teacher at Bryant Elementary (also in the AAPS).
+I have taught kindergarten, first, second, and third grades.

 I feel fortunate to have taught grades kindergarten through third grade, while also helping to raise my own children through their early school grades.
 Through the variety of experiences, I have gained valuable understanding, knowledge, experience, and confidence along the way.